domgaulton/dotfiles/README.md

 - git clone https://github.com/yourusername/dotfiles.git
 - cd dotfiles
-- `chmod +x setup.sh` makes the setup.sh file executable so you can run it as a program
+- Either `pnpm i` to install and `pnpm run start` or;
-- `./setup.sh` Run script
+- `chmod +x setup.sh` makes the setup.sh file executable so you can run it as a program and `./setup.sh` Run script

 ## Tips / Notes